 John Wooden, UCLA’s legendary basketball coach was a stickler for fundamentals.
 He looked down on trick plays, fancy footwork, or high-tech strategies.
 Similarly, before looking for state-of-the-art treatment options for obstructive sleep apnea, you should always first consider the fundamentals.

 If you’ve been newly diagnosed with obstructive sleep apnea, you’re likely to be told to lose weight, diet and exercise.
 Everyone know this already.
-Avoiding alcohol is another big no-no, since it relaxes your throat muscles.
+Drinking alcohol before bedtime is another big no-no, since it relaxes your throat muscles.

 One option that is mentioned only casually is to avoid sleeping on your back.
 This is because being on your back allows your tongue and soft tissues of your throat to fall back more severely.
 When you add muscle relaxation during deeper levels of sleep, then you’ll either snore, or stop breathing altogether (called an apnea).

 In sleep studies, you’ll routinely see that in most cases, being on your back can lead to double, or even triple the number of apneas on your back compared to sleeping on your side or tummy.
 One study showed that sleep positioning was almost as good as CPAP.

 Many people know not to sleep on their backs.
 The problem is that in most cases, you can’t control your sleep position all night long.